 On the other side there was a Rifle unit at Falmouth, but they ceased to operate 1903/4.

-He was unable to find any mention of a Gweek Band in newspapers of that era.
-It therefore looked as if Gweek Sunday School hired local bands for their parades.
+He was also unable to find any mention of a Gweek Band in newspapers of that era.
+It therefore looks as if Gweek Sunday School hired local bands for their parades.

-Sadly, Mr Brush recently passed away but at that time was assisting Mr Tony Mansell compile a history of Cornish brass bands.
+Sadly, Mr Brush passed away but was assisting Mr Tony Mansell compile a history of Cornish brass bands.
 This work will be included in the Cornish Music Archive held at Kresen Kernow, Cornwall's new archive centre located on the former Redruth Brewery site in Redruth.

 During the 1880s there are several mentions of the “Gweek Rifle Volunteer Band” in various newspapers.
 These volunteer rifle units were the forerunner of the territorial army of today and often appear to have bands attached.
 This would explain the military uniforms in the pictures above.